 Dr. Peterson is a clinical psychologist and Professor of psychology at the University of Toronto, a post he has occupied since 1998.
 He previously served as a professor at Harvard University.

-He has authored two books: Maps of Meaning & The 12 Things Everyone Should Know (Jan 2018) and authored or co-authored more than 80 academic research articles on a wide-variety of psychological topics.
+He has authored two books: Maps of Meaning & 12 Rules For Life: An Antidote to Chaos (Jan 25, 2018) and authored or co-authored more than 80 academic research articles on a wide-variety of psychological topics.
 His YouTube channel has 450,000 subscribers, and presents more than 200 lectures on psychological and philosophical topics.
 His lectures have been viewed more than 20 million times.

 Dr. Daniel M. Higgins has a B.A.I. in Civil Engineering from Trinity College, Dublin, an M.Sc. in Civil and Environmental Engineering from M.I.T. and a Ph.D. in Experimental Psychology from Harvard.